Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Bootstrap Analysis

 \section{Bootstrap Analysis}

-We use bootstrapping to access the statistical significance of the AUROC difference between the Bayes estimator and smAP for the \emph{prediction-aggregation} approach trained on 10,000 samples We report the mean and 95\% confidence interval over 500 subsamples of the test set.
+We use bootstrapping \citep{foody2009classification} to access the statistical significance of the AUROC difference between the Bayes estimator and smAP for the \emph{prediction-aggregation} approach trained with $N{=}10000$.
+We report the mean and 95\% confidence interval over 500 subsamples of the test set.